Community Work-Study (CWS) Student Information

 The Alamo Colleges CWS Program provides federal financial aid-eligible students the opportunity to work part-time at a 501(c)3 non-profit or governmental agencies or at public school districts that serve the public interest.
 These positions bridge the gap between the classroom and real-world knowledge and develop your career and academic interests.

-CWS offers numerous benefits for students, you:
+CWS offers numerous benefits for students, you will:

 • have the opportunity to gain relevant career experience

-• may acquire additional clarity on your career choice
+• acquire additional clarity on your career choice

 • improve your job prospects after graduation